 And if you wish to customize the app, view your account information, or activate certain features, press the settings icon at the bottom of the page.
 In truth, the only option we found was split tunneling, since the kill switch requires enabling from the Android settings.

-We couldn’t find a rating for Mozilla VPN on consumer review website Trustpilot.
-But on Google Play and the App Store, it earned an average of 3.1 and 3.2 stars, respectively.
+We couldn’t find a rating for Mozilla VPN on the consumer review website Trustpilot.
+But on Google Play and the App Store, it earned an average of 3.6 and 3.3 stars, respectively.
 Some users praised it for its Mullvad infrastructure and Wireguard protocol, while others didn’t like the unstable VPN connection on display.

 “The app states that the connection is unstable on my Samsung Galaxy S7.
 I tried using the different servers and it still comes with the same message… The app works perfectly on my 2 PCs, so I think this is am issue with the Android app only.”CB, Mozilla VPN user on Google Play

 Mozilla VPN is still in its early stages.
-Therefore, it is available on just a few operating systems, namely Windows, iOS, and Android.
-But according to the website, it will soon introduce apps for Mac and Linux devices.
+Therefore, it is available on just a few operating systems, namely Windows, iOS, Mac, Linux, and Android.
 And in case you don’t know, all VPN applications are not compatible with gaming consoles, Smart TVs, or certain routers.